cesarvr/keycloak-bible-openshift/prometheus/README.md

 But isolating the deployment steps in a script we get the following advantages:

+- **Decoupling**
-- **Decoupling** By isolating image creation from image deployment in two separated scripts or in the case of OpenShift just one script for deployment as we did before.
+  - By isolating image creation from image deployment in two separated scripts or in the case of OpenShift just one script for deployment as we did before.
+- **More maintainable**
-- **More maintainable** You just write deployment actions.
+  - You just write deployment actions.
+- **More options**
-- **More options**, You can use a real programming language like Python2/3, if available in the container (like in RHSSO container) instead of using BASH.
+  - Use a real programming language like Python instead of using BASH or Dockerfile.
+- **Decompose**
-- **Decompose** Brake complex features in different files (if needed), instead of having a huge file.
+  - Brake complex features in different files (if needed), instead of having a huge file.
+- **Automate**
-- **Automate** Make automatic deployment of new changes via [Webhooks](https://github.com/cesarvr/Openshift#webhook).
+  - Make automatic deployment of new changes via [Webhooks](https://github.com/cesarvr/Openshift#webhook).

 #### [For a more complex example](https://github.com/cesarvr/keycloak-examples/blob/master/modifying-keycloak-cfg/src/modify-import-mode.sh).